mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/perform-workflow-basic-functions.md

 ## 1 Introduction

-A workflow is composed of elements that you can use in the workflow editor: you can either see them in the working area (start and end events, a parameter), or drag them from **Toolbox** to the flow.

-In this document, you will learn how to perform the following basic functions when working on workflows:
+A workflow is composed of [elements](/refguide/workflow-elements/) that you can use in the workflow editor.
+In this document, you will learn how to perform the following basic functions when working on workflows and on workflow elements:

 * [Add a workflow](#add-workflow)
 * [Open a workflow](#open-workflow)